nottrobin/maas-docs/en/manage-cli-advanced.md

 All storage sizes are currently required to be specified in bytes.

-!!!
-Warning
+[note=caution]
 This will remove the configuration that may exist on any block device.
+[/note]

 ## Create an alias (CNAME) record in DNS